ibm-messaging/mq-jms-spring/README.md

 versions of the MQ jars, then overriding the version inherited from the mq-jms-spring-boot in your parent pom.xml should be possible.
 However, this would not give easy access via configuration to any new features available in the MQ client.

 NOTE: Spring Boot 4 is under development planned for release later in 2025.
+Early milestones are starting to appear.
-While this package does not currently do anything specific for Boot 4, the pieces are already in place to be able to build against it once it is available.
+While this package does not currently have a formal release for Boot 4, the pieces are now in place to allow you do build against it: `RUNME.sh -b4` will create Boot4-compatible modules.

 ## Installation and Usage